luaguides

 print(lpeg.match(word, "hello world")) --> hello

-lpeg.Cc() produces fixed values without consuming input. lpeg.Cp() returns the current position:
+lpeg.Cc() produces fixed values without consuming input. lpeg.Cp() returns the current position.
+These two captures are useful for tagging matched regions with metadata or tracking where in the input a match occurred:

 local Cc, Cp, P = lpeg.Cc, lpeg.Cp, lpeg.P